jacobcantwell/amazon-lightsail-minecraft/README.md

 * Open a Terminal window
 * Test with `java --version`

-### Download Windows Minecraft: Java Edition Server
+### Windows - Download Minecraft: Java Edition Server

 You can download the official Minecraft: Java Edition server from the Minecraft website or there are many forks of Minecraft.
 The installation and running is similar.
 To support plugins we recommend the Paper version.